AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

       each requiring reconstruction, Riemann solve, etc., and the final solution is pieced together from the intermediate stages.

--  SDC: the SDC path is enabled by the preprocessor variable.
+-  SDC: the SDC path is enabled by the SDC preprocessor variable.
 This iteratively couples the reactions and hydrodynamics together.

 Several helper functions are used throughout:

--  :
+-  clean_state:
    There are many ways that the hydrodynamics state may become unphysical in the evolution.
-The routine enforces some checks on the state.
+The clean_state() routine enforces some checks on the state.
 In particular, it

-   #. enforces that the density is above
+   #. enforces that the density is above castro.small_dens

    #. normalizes the species so that the mass fractions sum to 1